-Makers Empire’s School Subscription includes easy to use 3D modeling software, 150 lesson plans aligned to American, Australian and international curricula and standards and professional development for teachers.
+Makers Empire’s School Subscription includes easy to use 3D modeling software, 150 lesson plans aligned with American, Australian and international curricula and standards and accredited professional development for teachers.
 These are ideal tools and resources to support and encourage the development of a growth mindset.

 Here are our top ten design questions teachers can ask students to help promote a growth mindset.

-1. Something went wrong?
+1. Did something go wrong?
 Great!
 How can you use this mistake to improve your design?